For Release — Septemer 12, 2018

 Business Council announces 2018 Annual Meeting award recipients

 Honorees named for Corning Award, Member of the Year and Chamber of the Year

-This year’s winner of the prestigious Corning Award, presented each year by Corning Incorporated to the individual who best demonstrates an outstanding level of accomplishment in their chosen discipline, as well as a deep and sustaining commitment to the people of New York, is none other than Brian McMahon, Executive Director of the New York State Economic Development Council.
-Mr. McMahon has spent his entire career dedicated to improving the business climate in New York State.
+Corning Award: This year’s winner of the prestigious Corning Award, presented each year by Corning Incorporated to the individual who best demonstrates an outstanding level of accomplishment in their chosen discipline, as well as a deep and sustaining commitment to the people of New York, is Stan Litow, a professor at Duke and Columbia University along with serving as Vice President Emeritus, Corporate Citizenship and Corporate Affairs & President Emeritus, for the IBM International Foundation.

 "I am extremely honored to have been selected to receive this year’s prestigious Corning Award for Excellence,” said Stanley Litow, professor at Duke and Columbia University along with serving as Vice President Emeritus, Corporate Citizenship and Corporate Affairs & President Emeritus, for the IBM International Foundation.
 “In my recent book, The Challenge for Business and Society: From Risk to Reward, I focus on the positive role that business has played, plays currently and can play in the future, in addressing the nation’s most daunting societal challenges.
 Nothing is more important to our state and nation than improving school quality and helping all students acquire the skills needed to succeed.
 If we meet that challenge in New York State, we will lead the nation in every way.
 I've dedicated my career to this effort, and am pleased to have worked collaboratively with The Business Council toward helping meet that challenge."

 Member of the Year: This year’s award, given to an outstanding member company that in the past year has provided additional services, information or financial contributions over and above the level normally expected by The Business Council, is none other than AT&T. Accepting the award will be Marissa Shorenstein, President, Northeast Region, AT&T.